phamthanh01th-droid/ViraScript-AI-Studio-9.3/README.md

 3.  **The Consistency Engine:**
     *   **Consistent Character & Setting:** The **"Review & Refine"** stage is the heart of consistency.
 Users can edit or regenerate detailed descriptions of character appearance, wardrobe, and setting.
 These descriptions are then "locked in" and strictly enforced in every scene prompt.
-    *   **Consistent & Standardized Voice:** In the "Review & Refine" stage, users can "cast" voices for the Narrator and characters from a predefined list (now including Vietnamese voices).
-More importantly, the output JSON now contains standardized Google Cloud technical voice codes (e.g., `vi-VN-Wavenet-A`), making it compatible and ready for immediate use in external tools.
+    *   **Consistent & Standardized Voice:** In the "Review & Refine" stage, users can "cast" voices for the Narrator and characters.
+More importantly, the output JSON now strictly adheres to the latest Gemini API documentation: it uses the `voice_name` field with official voice names (e.g., 'Zephyr', 'Puck') from the `gemini-2.5-flash-preview-tts` model and the `speaker` field to identify the speaker.
+This ensures maximum compatibility and allows tools like VEO 3 to correctly interpret the voice generation request.
     *   **Consistent Video Style (Upgraded!):** The selected **Video Style** is now **critically enforced** across every scene's cinematography—from composition and lighting to color palette—creating a film with a unified aesthetic.

 4.  **Professional Script Structure:**